 The best all-round supermini money can buy

-There isn’t as much room in the back as in the Dacia and its engines aren’t quite as refined as you may find elsewhere.
+There isn’t as much room in the back as you might find in some other models and its engines aren’t quite as refined as its rivals.
 The e-tech hybrid is a coarse unit while the gearbox often won’t adjust to changing speeds with any great hurry, but look past these minor niggles and you’ll find that the Clio is a great all-rounder.
+The build quality is excellent and matched by a very likeable and user-friendly infotainment system.
+It’s comfortable and easy to drive, with precise steering and supple suspension.

 To find out more, read our full Renault Clio review